 Zoom offers keyboard and screen reader accessibility, as well as broad support for closed captioning and sign language interpretation.
-For more information on Zoom’s commitment to accessibility, refer to their accessibility page.
+Refer to Zoom's Accessibility page for more information on their commitment to accessibility.

-If you have any questions or concerns, please contact the ITS Service Center.
+If you have any questions or concerns, please contact the ITS Service Center or the ITS Digital Accessibility team directly.
 You can also contact Zoom directly to provide accessibility feedback at [email protected].

 Accessibility Tools